Patroklo/codeigniter-static-laravel-routes/readme.md

   GET     /photos/{id}/edit   edit    return the HTML form for editing a single photo PUT     /photos/{id}    update      update a specific photo DELETE  /photos/{id}    delete      delete a specific photo

+  The $options parameter it's optional and can hold the same values as any other $options parameter of the rest of route methods (like filters, etc...).

 ### Auto routes